rozek/node-red-authorization-examples/README.md

 * send a POST request to the shown entry point in order to log-in and then
 * send a GET request to the same entry point to validate that log-in

+(The included [Postman collection](PostmanCollection.json) facilitates these steps as it also automatically copies the authorization header of any successful authentication into the GET request.)

 Sending GET requests without prior login (or after token expiration) should fail with status code 401 (Unauthorized)